 I’d paraphrase Andrew at Wealthy Nickel, but his explanation of his family’s monthly tracking system is succinct and on-point.
 He writes:

 “If you’re living paycheck to paycheck, I think our budgeting system would be too lax, but it works for us and our situation perfectly.
 We are at the stage where we have ingrained frugal habits and live below our means, so I am more interested in making sure our overall expenses stay in line and our savings rate and net worth keep going up.”

 Well said, Andrew!

 Every respondent used some form of budgeting or tracking.
 Every.
 Single.
 One.
-Ignorance is STRESS!
+Ignorance is not bliss, it’s stress!

-That might be the most important takeaway from this entire post: these people—who all really care about positive financial health—find that budgeting and/or tracking should be used as a consistent benchmark to inform future spending.
-If this is how experts budget, then maybe that’s a sign!
+That might be the most important takeaway from this entire post.
+These financial experts all find that budgeting and/or tracking should be used as a consistent benchmark to inform future spending.

 I hope you learned something useful, applicable, to your lives.
 If this is how experts budget, maybe I should incorporate these ideas too?
 What do you think?